digbmc/dssf-syll/weeks/03-pres.md

 ### 9:00 AM Check-In (DMCL)

 ### 9:30 AM Project Work
-- review project charter and notes from the project management workshop
+- Review project charter and notes from the project management workshop
+- Add to ideas/brainstorming document

 ### 10:00 AM Project Meeting
+- Note-taker: Alice
+- Agenda:
+  - Charter notes/discussion
+  - Describe collaborative project parameters

 ### 12:00 PM Lunch Break (BMC Staff Picnic, Sunken Garden)

-### 1:00 PM Project Work
+### 1:00 PM Web skillz (Alice)
+- Responsive design: media queries in css
+- Jekyll blog from scratch

 ### 4:30 PM Reflection Logs
 - Choose an excerpt (1-2 paragraphs) from your week 2 log entries and post it to Teams
-- Say something the work you have done today
+- Write about your ideas, questions, hopes, and concerns about the project.

 ---